Loop Grassmannians of quivers and affine quantum groups

 \sss{ Thom line bundles $\Th(f)$ of maps $f$ } For a map of smooth spaces $f:\mathsf{X}\to \sY$ we have the tangent complex $T(f)=[T\mathsf{X}\to f^*T\sY]_{-1,0}$ on $\mathsf{X}$ and in degrees $-1,0$.
 The line bundle $\Th(f)=\Th(T(f))$ on $\fA(\mathsf{X})$ is defined as the value of $\Th$ on the corresponding virtual vector bundle $f^*T\sY-T\mathsf{X}$.

-\se{ Loop Grassmannians and local spaces } \lab{Loop Grassmannians and local spaces} Here we recall loop Grassmannians (in \ref{Loop Grassmannians}) and (in \ref{T-fixed points}) we check the description of $T$-fixed points in intersections of closures of semi-infinite orbits in a loop Grassmannian that was announced in \cite{Mi}.
-This is a partial justification for the ``homological'' approach to loop Grassmannians (\ref{A generalization GGP(I,QQ) of loop Grassmannians of reductive groups}) based on the formalism of {\em local spaces} \ref{Local spaces over a curve}.
+\se{ Loop Grassmannians and local spaces } \lab{Loop Grassmannians and local spaces} In \ref{Loop Grassmannians} we recall loop Grassmannians and in \ref{T-fixed points} we check the description of $T$-fixed points in intersections $ (\barr{S_0} \cap \barr{S^-_{-\al}})^T $ of closures of semi-infinite orbits in a loop Grassmannian.
+This is used in the ``homological'' reconstruction and generalization of loop Grassmannians in \ref{A generalization GGP(I,QQ) of loop Grassmannians of reductive groups}, which is itself based on the formalism of {\em local spaces} from \S~\ref{Local spaces over a curve}.